Fresh Tech News on Biett Hub Endanang

 Perform Pre-Processing on Images

-1. Deskewing: Correcting any skew or rotation in the scanned image.
+1. Deskewing: Fixing any rotation or tilt in the scanned image.

-2. Despeckling: Removing noise and speckles from the image.
+2. Despeckling: Eliminating noise and small specks from the image.

-3. Contrast Enhancement: Adjusting the image’s contrast to make text more legible.
+3. Contrast Enhancement: Boosting contrast to make characters easier to read.

-4. Thresholding: Converting grayscale images into binary images for better character recognition.
+4. Thresholding: Turning grayscale images into binary (black-and-white) form for clearer character detection.

-By applying these techniques, you can significantly improve OCR results, especially for documents with poor image quality.
+Applying these adjustments can markedly improve OCR outcomes, especially when scanning documents with subpar image quality.

 Train OCR for Specific Fonts and Languages